SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 """

-**Enzymes are catalysts.
-They speed reaction rates but do not affect the change in free energy of the reaction (the difference in potential energy between reactants and products).**

 - Activation energy is the amount of kinetic energy required to reach the transition state of a reaction.
 - Enzymes speed up a reaction by lowering the activation energy, often with the help of cofactors or coenzymes.